 No matter where a company operates, it's impossible to safeguard against 100 percent of potential disasters.
 However, running multiple facilities while decreasing the distance between locations can mitigate the risk.
-Nearshore Manufacturing and other tasks to Mexico helps U.S. companies take advantage of offshoring benefits, but it also limits the potential for disaster.
+Nearshore Manufacturing to Mexico helps U.S. companies take advantage of offshoring benefits, but also limits the potential for disaster.

 The Cost of Natural Disasters

 Natural disasters don't just damage supply chains, they can bring distribution and procurement to a standstill.
 In April 2016, Japan experienced intense seismic activity that caused a number of deaths and severely damaged the country's infrastructure.
 U.S. auto companies that manufactured parts in the area had facilities shut down for several days.
 Toyota closed 26 production plants, and electronic manufacturers lost access to parts necessary for completing assembly at other locations.

 When earthquakes, tsunamis, fires and other disasters strike, there can be immediate damage dealt to buildings, but companies could also suffer from long-term effects.
 While the business may not have a building in the area, a link in the supply chain goes out of commission when partners are hit.
 Not every disaster strikes all at once.
 PricewaterhouseCoopers detailed how droughts and heat waves can damage the local economy, cutting off natural resources and workforce.